Steve Willis

 Steve Willis (born 5 June 1976), also known as Commando Steve, is an Australian personal trainer, author and television personality.
 He appeared on the Australian version of The Biggest Loser as a trainer from 2007 to 2015.

 Early life

 Willis was born in Brisbane, Queensland, but grew up in Redcliffe.
 He is the eldest of four brothers.

 Willis initially wanted to be a builder, but he joined the army in the 1990s.
 He started out in the Infantry, before being posted to the 4th Battalion, Royal Australian Regiment as a fitness instructor (later 2nd Commando Regiment).
-Willis left the army in 2004 (The Second Commando Regiment was formed in 2009 on the 19th of June, according to the ADF) having never passed Commando Selection Course.
+Willis left the army in 2004 (the 4th Battalion converted to a special forces unit on 1 February 1997, and was renamed the 2nd Commando Regiment on 19 June 2009).
 While working as a labourer, he studied personal training and specialises in CrossFit.
 Willis also competes in CrossFit Games.
 During a 2009 CrossFit competition, he came fourth out of 75 male competitors.